 - To advance academic research and education in the field of urban studies.

-We realise these objectives primarily by provide significant grant funding and support to individuals and institutions engaged in the advancement of postgraduate academic research and education through our current core grant-funding streams:
+We realise these objectives primarily by providing significant grant funding and support to individuals and institutions engaged in the advancement of postgraduate academic research and education through our current core grant-funding streams:

 - International Fellowships (for early to mid-career urban scholars from the Global South)

-In addition, we support a number of legacy grants (awarded pre-2016) awarded to researchers at the University of Glasgow.
-This includes a small number of Postdoctoral Fellowships, several postgraduate studentships, and one Senior Research Fellowship.
+In the past, we have also supported a large number of Postdoctoral Research Fellowships, Senior Research Fellowships, and postgraduate studentships.
 You may read about current and past USF awardees and research investments here.

 Governance and practice

-The USF Board of Trustees meets biannually to consider grant applications, review the progress of existing awards, and to make decisions pertaining to all aspects of USF business.
-Much of the detailed work on particular grant-awarding schemes is conducted by sub-committees or panels of Trustees.
+The USF Board of Trustees and staff meet biannually to consider grant applications, review the progress of existing awards, and to make decisions pertaining to all aspects of USF business.
+Much of the detailed work on particular grant-awarding schemes is conducted by sub-committees or panels of Trustees, in liaison with the USF Managing Director.
 Their actions and decisions are always reported in detail to the wider Board at annual general meetings, and the Board remains the sovereign body in approving all such actions and decisions.
 The profiles of the current Board of Trustees may be found here.

-The USF makes grant awards and investments based on a rigorously competitive process whereby candidates for grant-funding schemes submit formal applications for detailed scrutiny by the awarding panel.
-This process is entirely run by USF Trustees who closely monitor the performance of applicants to all of its schemes through annual and final progress reports.
+The USF makes grant awards and investments based on a rigorously competitive process whereby candidates for grant-funding schemes submit formal applications for detailed scrutiny by the awarding panel and external reviewers.
+This process is led by the USF Managing Director and respective awarding panels, who closely monitor the performance of applicants to all of its schemes through annual and final progress reports.
 This ensures that USF grants are being used correctly and as effectively as possible, and feedback (and, if necessary, censure/withdrawal of funding) is made to the relevant constituencies (e.g. fellows, mentors, host institutions).
 Whilst panel membership is liable to change year-on-year, the USF awarding panels are currently comprised of the following Trustees:

-- Postdoctoral Research Fellowships (2019-): Evert Meijers (Chair), Jie Chen, Desiree Fields, Loraine Kennedy, Linda Peake.
+- Postdoctoral Research Fellowships: Rita Padawangi (Chair), Desiree Fields, Loraine Kennedy, and Zarina Patel.

-The standards of transparency, equity, integrity and confidentiality by which the USF awarding panels abide in administering applications for research awards and other proposals for support are outlined in the USF Code of Practice (which can be downloaded here).
+The standards of transparency, equity, integrity and confidentiality by which the USF reviews applications for research awards and other proposals for support are outlined in the USF Code of Practice (which can be downloaded here).

 Individual Trustees also occupy a range of other roles in the essential functioning of the USF.
 For example, as the Chair, the Treasurer, and as members of internal subcommittees and working groups.
 It is essential that all Trustees are active in undertaking roles and tasks for the USF, in order that there is an equitable division of labour and that the USF is able to meet its mission as effectively and comprehensively as possible.
 Trustees are entirely unpaid for their USF work, including the Chair, although expenses are reimbursed for travelling, accommodation and possibly other small costs incurred while undertaking USF business.